Lattay/AntOfLife/README.md

 What would happen if a Langton's ant run on a Conway's Game of life field ?
 Let's give a try !

+# Features

+This programm is able to run three types of simulations :
+- the original Conway's game of life
+- the original Langton's ant
+- a hybrid simulation where cells obey to Conway's rules but there is a Langton's ant running on top of it.

+These simulations are displayed in a window created with the SFML librairy.
+The window automatically take a size that should fit a resolution around 1300x800.

+Command line argument allow the user to :
+- selecting one of the tree simulation
+- specify a file to build the map
+- specify the size (in pixel) of cells
+- use a random generated map, specifing the proportion of living cells and the size of the map
+- specify the minimum time between two refreshing (in millisecond)

 # Use

 To compile the project you have to install SFML devellopments headers and dynamic librairies.
 You should also have a C++11 compiler (only tested with g++ 7.2.0).